jaypyles/very-simple-notes/README.md

 # Very Simple Notes

 It's in the name.
-A tool used to generate static-webpages using markdown content.
+A tool used to generate and render static-webpages using markdown content.

 ## How does this work?